RSaab/rss-scraper/app/Readme.md

 	- RSS Feeder App which holds the functionality API,
 	- Database (PostgreSQL for production and docker developmet and sqlite for quick native prototyping)
 	- RabbitMQ  for async functions handled by Dramatiq
+	- Celery for running scheduled tasks

-The project API documentation is written in swagger yaml format and can be viewed within the swagger-ui platform.
+The project API documentation is written in swagger yaml format and can be viewed within the swagger-ui platform after downloading the schema.yaml from the server on the following endpoint `/static/api_schema.yaml`

 # How To Run